 Some 26 laden ships departed Loch Ewe on the west coast of Scotland on 15 February, later being joined by another three designed as JW.53B.
 The local escort comprised the minesweeper Hazard, corvettes Bryony and Dianella, and anti-submarine trawler Lord Middleton until 17 February, together with the escort destroyers Meynell, Middleton and Pytchley until 21 February and the minesweeper Halcyon until 22 February.

-The ‘through escort group’ comprised the minesweeper Jason, corvettes Bergamot and Poppy, anti-submarine trawler Lord Austin and, from 20 to 27 February, additionally the corvettes Bluebell and Camellia.
+The 'through escort group' comprised the minesweeper Jason, the corvettes Bergamot and Poppy, the anti-submarine trawler Lord Austin and, from 20 to 27 February, additionally the corvettes Bluebell and Camellia.

 Meanwhile, in a heavy storm, six merchant ships (6,978-ton British Empire Baffin, 6,235-ton British Explorer, 7,176-ton US James Bowie, 7,176-ton US John Laurance, 7,196-ton US Joseph E. Johnston and 3,962-ton Soviet Komiles) had been compelled to turn back to to Iceland, and the carrier Dasher of the escort and cruiser Sheffield of the covering force also turned back after suffering considerable damage.